 The management of information within NIBTS remains a high priority.
 An Information Governance resource is in place to ensure that the information governance agenda is effectively progressed.
-NIBTS has in place a range of information governance and ICT security policies and procedures.
+NIBTS has in place a range of information governance and ICT security policies and procedures which ensure that information used for operational and reporting purposes is handled appropriately.
 Information governance risks are reported through the risk management process.
 Action plans have been developed and progressed following previous audits, Data Protection reviews and Information Management governance reviews.
 These action plans are approved by, and progress reported to, the Governance and Risk Management Committee.

-Information Asset Owners (IAOs) who have responsibility for identification and management of information risks in their areas have been identified and trained across the Agency.
-Information Asset Registers have been established in each area by IAOs.
-The organisation remains compliant with the requirements of the General Data Protection Regulations (GDPR).
+Information Asset Owners (IAOs) have responsibility for identification and management of information risks in their areas and meet quarterly to discuss Information Governance and Information Security matters.
+Information Asset Registers have been established and are maintained in each area by IAOs.
+The organisation remains compliant with the requirements of the UK General Data Protection Regulation (UK GDPR).

 The Finance Manager is the Agency's interim Senior Information Risk Owner and has a key role in considering emerging information risks and how these risks may be managed.
 The Information Governance Manager is the Agency's Data Protection Officer.
-The Medical Director was the Agency's Personal Data Guardian until 30 September 2019.
-From 1 October 2019, this role has been undertaken by the Chief Executive pending the replacement Medical Director taking up post on 1 April 2021.
+The Chief Executive is the Agency's Personal Data Guardian (PDG).

-Information governance training is mandatory for all staff and is undertaken by e-learning and new staff are provided with specific Information Governance training sessions.
-Training was completed by 83% of NIBTS staff in 2020/21.
+Information governance training is mandatory for all staff and is undertaken by e-learning.
+New staff are also provided with specific Information Governance training sessions.
+Training was completed by 81% of NIBTS staff in 2021/22